 Unlike fiat money which is generated by debt, cryptocurrency is just for the bearer’s account.
 It is not subject to government controls.
 Anyone can use cryptocurrency.

-5 Different Types Of Cryptocurrencies
+5 Main Types Of Cryptocurrencies

 Without a doubt, Bitcoin is the most popular cryptocurrency in the market.
 It is the one that started in all.
 Bitcoin has set the benchmark for other cryptocurrencies.
 Likewise, it has become the medium of choice for cyber-criminals.
 The value of Bitcoin rose from zero to $650 in just 7 years.
 It is estimated that Bitcoin’s daily transactions averaged over 200,000 per day.